jburguete/mpcotool/README.md

       - nestimates: number of random checks to estimate the gradient.

   Both methods require also:
-    * nsteps: number of steps to perform the gradient based method.
+    * nsteps: number of steps to perform the gradient based method,
-    * relaxation: relaxation parameter.
+    * relaxation: relaxation parameter,

+  and for each variable:
+    * step: initial step size for the gradient based method.

 * **genetic**: Genetic algorithm.
 Requires the following parameters:
   * *npopulation*: number of population.